-191-193, Figs. 13A (SEQ ID NO: 67; "5G1.1 - TPO Heavy Chain (Bold Denotes TPO mimetic) Amino acid sequence"), 13B (SEQ ID NO: 69; "5G1.1 Light Chain Amino Acid Sequence"); Ex.
-1002 ¶¶ 140-145).
+LPIEGPTLRQWLAARAPV."
+Id. (citing Ex.
+1006 ¶¶ 191-193, Figs. 13A (SEQ ID NO: 67; "5G1.1 - TPO Heavy Chain (Bold Denotes TPO mimetic) Amino acid sequence"), 13B (SEQ ID NO: 69; "5G1.1 Light Chain Amino Acid Sequence").
 In particular, Petitioner argues:

-A POSA . . .would have understood that the only portion of the only portion of the heavy chain sequence missing from Bowdish is the HCDR3 sequence because Bowdish taught that "[t]he TPO mimetic peptide graft in Fab clone X4b has been transplanted into the heavy chain CDR3 of another antibody framework, 5G1.1 . . .
+A POSA . . . would have understood that the only portion of the "scaffold" 5G1.1 antibody sequence not expressly disclosed in Bowdish is the HCDR3 sequence because Bowdish taught that "[t]he TPO mimetic peptide graft in Fab clone X4b has been transplanted into the heavy chain CDR3 of another antibody framework, 5G1.1 . . .
 The sequence was cloned into 5G1.1 in such a fashion as to replace the native CDR3."

 Pet.
 50 (citing Ex.
 1006 ¶ 191; Ex.
-1002 ¶ 144-150 (emphasis Petitioner's)).
+1002 ¶ 137 (emphasis Petitioner's)).

 Petitioner further argues that to obtain the CDR3 sequence missing from Bowdish, one of ordinary skill in the art would have looked to Evans "because both Bell and Bowdish explicitly direct the artisan there for information on how the h5G1.1 antibody was originally created."
 Id. at 53 (citing Ex.
 1002 ¶ 142; Ex.
-1006 ¶ 191.
-Alternatively, Petitioner argues, one of ordinary skill in the art would have readily identified the entire IgG2/IgG4 heavy chain sequence from Bowdish alone, because Bowdish and Bell expressly cite and "incorporate[] by reference Evans for making eculizumab."
-Id. at 5 & n.2, 15, 53; Ex.
+1006 ¶ 191).
+Alternatively, Petitioner argues, one of ordinary skill in the art would have readily identified the entire IgG2/IgG4 heavy chain sequence from Bowdish alone, because Bowdish incorporates Evans by reference.
+Id. at 5, 18 (citing Ex.
 1006 ¶ 191; Ex.
-1005 ¶ 52; Ex.
-1002 ¶¶ 145-147.
+1002 ¶¶ 54-55).

 According to Petitioner, "a POSA would have understood that each of the 5G1.1 antibody heavy chain variable regions in Evans contain the same CDR3 sequence: YFFGSSPNWYFDV.
 Thus, regardless of which 'version' of Evans' humanized 5G1.1 the POSA selected to combine with Bowdish, that heavy chain would contain the YFFGSSPNWYFDV CDR3 sequence."

-Id. at 54 (internal citations omitted) (citing e.g., Ex.
-1002 ¶ 146).
+Id. at 51 (internal citations omitted) (citing e.g., Ex.
+1002 ¶ 136).
 In sum, the "prior art would have led a POSA to make a simple substitution of one known element for another-i.e., replace the TPO-mimetic peptide sequence in Bowdish's antibody with the HCDR3 sequence from Evans-to yield predictable results: a humanized anti-C5 antibody."
 Pet.
-56-57.
+53-54.

 Petitioner relies on the Balthasar Declaration as support and further explanation as to how one of ordinary skill in the art would derive the claimed antibody based on the asserted art.
 See Pet.
-50-58.
+47-51.
 Dr. Balthasar provides a number of illustrations useful to understanding Petitioner's argument.